cf-convention/cf-convention.github.io/Meetings/2022-Workshop.md

 **The full programme will be published on the CF website prior to the event.**

-Pre-registration is not essential, but to help us with planning please the corresponding checkbox, in the [registration form][REGISTRATION], if you would be interested in attending.
+Pre-registration for the on-line training event is not essential, but to help us with planning please the corresponding checkbox, in the [registration form][REGISTRATION], if you would be interested in attending.
 Videos of the training presentations will be made available for later viewing by those unable to attend the event itself.

 More details at: <https://github.com/cf-convention/discuss/issues/158>